 The Parent/Guardian Report is a standalone single page (11" x 17") report with a center fold, and it is generated for each student eligible to take the MCAS tests.
-Two black-and-white copies of each student's report are printed: one for the parent and one for the school.
+Two black-and-white copies of each student's report are printed: one for the parent/guardian and one for the school.
 The report is designed to present parents/guardians with a detailed summary of their child's MCAS performance and to enable comparisons with other students at the school, district, and state levels.
-The ESE has revised the report's design several times to make the data displays more user-friendly and to add additional information, such as student growth data.
+The DESE has revised the report's design several times to make the data displays more user-friendly and to add additional information, such as student growth data.
 The most recent revisions, in 2009 and 2010, were undertaken with input from the MCAS Technical Advisory Committee and from parent focus groups.
 These focus groups were held in several towns across the state, with participants from various backgrounds.
-Please note, for the 2016-2017 academic year, only high school students that took the existing MCAS tests received a Parent/Guardian Report in the legacy MCAS report format.
-Students in grades 3-8 participated in the new MCAS ELA and mathematics tests, as well as the existing science test for students in grades 5 and 8, and received a newly designed Parent/Guardian Report.
+Please note, for the 2017-2018 academic year, only high school students that took the existing MCAS tests received a Parent/Guardian Report in the legacy MCAS report format.
+Students in grades 3-8 participated in the new MCAS ELA and mathematics tests, as well as the existing science tests for students in grades 5 and 8, and received the newly designed Parent/Guardian Report.

-The front cover of the Parent/Guardian Report provides student identification information, including student name, grade, birth date, ID (SASID), school, and district.
-The cover also presents the Commissioner's letter to parents/guardians, general information about the test, and website information for parent/guardian resources.
-The inside portion contains the achievement level, scale score, and standard error of the scale score for each content area tested.
-If the student does not receive a scale score, the reason is displayed under the heading "Achievement Level."
-The student's historical scale scores are reported where appropriate and available.
+The front page of the Parent/Guardian Report for grades 3-8 provides student identification information, including student name, grade, birth date, ID (SASID), school name, and district name.
+The front page also presents the Commissioner's letter to parents/guardians, general information about the test, and website information for parent/guardian resources.
+The back page contains the achievement level, scaled score, and standard error of the scaled score for each content area tested.
+If the student does not receive a scaled score, the reason is displayed under the heading "Achievement Level."
+The student's historical scaled scores are reported where appropriate and available.
 An achievement level summary of school, district, and state results for each content area is reported.
 The student's growth percentiles in ELA and mathematics are reported if sufficient data exist to calculate growth percentiles.
 The median growth percentiles for the school and district are also reported, and an explanation of the growth percentile is provided.
 On the back cover, the student's performance on individual test questions is reported, along with a subcontent area summary for each tested content area.

-A note is printed on the report, in the area where the scale score and achievement level are reported, if the student took the ELA or mathematics test with one of the following nonstandard accommodations:
+A note is printed on the report, in the area where the scaled score and achievement level are reported, if the student took the ELA or mathematics test with one of the following nonstandard accommodations: